mrcal 2.5.1 release notes

 • show_residuals_....() functions now ask for a measurement x argument; the old residuals argument is still accepted for backwards compatibility

 • Added mrcal_traverse_sensor_links() in C and mrcal.traverse_sensor_links() in Python.
 These compute the best path through a graph of sensors, trying to maximize the common observations between each successive pair of sensors in the path.
-The general min-heap implementation at the core of this computation is available in heap.h
+This is a part of the seeding algorithm, and is now exposed for other usages.
+The general min-heap implementation at the core of this computation is available in mrcal/heap.h

 • mrcal-calibrate-cameras and mrcal.compute_chessboard_corners() have a higher minimum points-per-chessboard-observation threshold (new Npoint_observations_per_board_min kwarg in the function).
 We now throw out any images where a chessboard detection has fewer than 2*min(gridn_width,gridn_height) points.
 This is irrelevant for mrgingham, which produces all-or-nothing detections, but other detectors could produce barely-adequate detections that could cause problems previously